elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 objects so that only users with appropriate permissions will be able to obtain the scrubbed objects or _save_ objects with encrypted attributes.

 * No explicit access to a method that takes in an encrypted string exists.
-And no access to the private key used is exposed through the plugin.
 If the type was not registered no decryption is possible.
 No need to handle the saved object with the encrypted attributes reducing the risk of accidentally returning it in a handler.

 # Drawbacks

+* It isn't possible to decrypt existing encrypted attributes once encryption key changes
 * Possibly have a performance impact on Saved Objects API operations that require encryption/decryption
 * Will require non trivial tests to test functionality along with spaces and security
 * The attributes that are encrypted have to be defined and if they change they need to be migrated

+# Out of scope

+* Encryption key rotation mechanism, either regular or emergency
+* Mechanism that would detect and warn when Kibana does not use keystore to store encryption key

 # Alternatives